aanon4/HomeKit/README.md

 ## Timings

 Here are some perliminary timings.
-Note that all crypto code is in C and assembly level tweaking should improve things greatly.
-Also note that these times do not include the time to send and receive the payloads.
+Note that most of the crypto code is in C but with some assembly used to speed the 256-bit integer multiplies.
+Also note that these timings do not include the time to send and receive payloads.
 But, anyway, numbers:

 ### Pairing

 Pairing is dominated by the SRP algorithm which is very slow and expensive.
-Fortunately this only happens once when the iOS device is being associated with the HomeKit device.
+Fortunately this only happens once when the iOS device is being associated with the HomeKit device:

-Time: 42 seconds
+Time: 40 seconds

 ### Verify

 Verify happens everytime an iOS device reconnected to the HomeKit device.
 Ideally this should be as fast as possible.
+I've included the C-only and assembly timings here - the difference is dramatic:

-Time: 4 seconds
+Time (C code): 4 seconds

+Time (with assembly multiply): 1.2 seconds

 # Thanks